 Director of the Family Involvement Laboratory

-Yu (Tina) Chen is a first-year doctoral student in Human Development.
+Yu (Tina) Chen is a second-year doctoral student in Human Development.
 She received her Bachelor of Arts degree in Psychology and Economics from Grinnell College.
 Before coming to UMD, Tina worked as a lab manager with Dr. Kathy Hirsh-Pasek at Temple University.
 Her research focuses on how parent-child interactions and home environment shape child outcomes.
 She is particularly interested in mothers and fathers from at-risk families and their input to and ways of interacting with their children.